Han8931/gorae/docs/user-guide.md

   - `editor`, `pdf_viewer`, `notes_dir`, `theme_path`.
   - Helper folders under `watch_dir`: `Recently Added`, `Recently Read`, `Favorites`, `To Read`.
 Gorae keeps them in sync so you can browse them with any file manager.

+### Recommended PDF viewer

+Gorae works with any viewer command, but the default `pdf_viewer` is [Zathura](https://pwmt.org/projects/zathura/) using the MuPDF backend.
+Zathura is lightweight, vi-key friendly, and renders quickly with MuPDF, which makes it ideal for bouncing between the TUI and an external window.
+Install it with your package manager (`sudo pacman -S zathura zathura-pdf-mupdf`, `sudo apt install zathura zathura-pdf-mupdf`, etc.) and either keep the auto-detected default or set `"pdf_viewer": "zathura"` explicitly in `config.json`.

 ## Themes

 - Default theme path: `~/.config/gorae/theme.toml` (create from `themes/fancy-dark.toml` or edit the generated file).